elioshk/GestureRecognitionRepo/status_update_1.md

 https://github.com/ahmetgunduz/Real-time-GesRec

-Although we plan to train our own model, we also are considering simply using their pre-existing model as a backup plan if we are unable to make ours work, or secure funding for compute time.

-Speaking of funding, here's an update on our current funding request, as well as the details:

-TO BE FILLED IN
+Although we planned to train our own model, we aren't yet certain if we've secured funding for the compute time needed to conduct training.
+As such we are considering simply using the pre-trained model from the link above, then adding in some of our own pictures/videos to add a custom gesture with transfer learning.
+This is an option which would allow us to reintroduce handicap applications and solutions into our project goals.